netxms/netxms-doc/admin/object-management.rst

 Object Tools
 ============

-It is possible to create tools that will be executed on objects.
-Configured object tools are listed under :guilabel:`Tools` in object browser's context menu.
+It is possible to create tools for execution on objects or alarms.
+Configured object tools are available under :guilabel:`Tools` in object browser's context menu or context menu of an alarm.
+A tool can ran a command on |product_name|
-A tool can ran a command on |product_name| server or node, obtain data from SNMP or
+server or node, obtain data from SNMP or |product_name| agent, etc...

-|product_name| agent, etc...
+Object tools can be executed on Containers in object browser - depending on configuration of specific object tool it will be executed in context of that container or will be executed for all objects under that container.

 Tools can be managed in :menuselection:`Configuration --> Object Tools`.
 There are some :ref:`predefined object tools<object_tools_predefined>` that are available after installation of the system.

 If an object tool is not needed for some time it can be just disabled and then enabled when required.
 When object tool is disabled it is not shown under "Tools" item of context menu.
 If an image (16x16 px) is configured for an object tool, it will be displayed next to object tool name in "Tools" menu.

-Tool can have :ref:`input fields<object_tools_input_fields>`,
+Tool can have :ref:`input fields<object_tools_input_fields>`, :ref:`filter
-:ref:`filter depending on execution object<object_tools_filter>`,
+depending on execution object<object_tools_filter>`, :ref:`macro
-:ref:`macro substitution<object_tools_macro>` and
+substitution<object_tools_macro>` and :ref:`personal access control
-:ref:`personal access control configuration<object_tools_access_control>`.
+configuration<object_tools_access_control>`.

 Object tool types
 -----------------